Identity Fraud and how it affects Anti-Money Laundering

-Account Takeover (ATO): there are many fake accounts, rewritten by hackers to defraud people.
+- Account Takeover (ATO): there are many fake accounts, rewritten by hackers to defraud people.
 Consequently, the hacker goes a long way to perform fraudulent transactions with the victim’s identity.
-Simply put, account takeover happens when a cybercriminal steals and rewrite an account of their victim.
+Simply put, an account takeover happens when a cybercriminal steals and rewrites an account of their victim.
 For instance, in financial services, hackers can clone accounts to receive or solicit support on behalf of the victim.

-Using big data, Blockchain, and other emerging technologies could further improve anti-money laundering acts.
-For instance, applying Blockchain will secure identity in a timestamp and transparent manner.
+- Technology: Using big data, blockchain, and other emerging technologies could further improve anti-money laundering acts.
+For instance, applying blockchain will secure identity in a timestamp and transparent manner.
 Hence, improving AML compliance.